MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Summary

-The following diagram shows the three driver packages that Fabrikam and Contoso created for their Universal Windows Driver.
+The following diagram shows the driver packages that Fabrikam and Contoso created for their Universal Windows Driver.
+They will make three submissions on the Windows Hardware Dev Center dashboard.

 ![Extension, primary, and component driver packages](images/universal-scenarios.png)